OtherRealms/Shot-Manager-Guide/index.rst

 1. **Add new** , adds a new shot to your list.
 2. **Duplicate** , Duplicate active shot.
-3. **Join** , Combine two shot including frame renges and options for viewlayer, rules and whether on not to delete the target.
+3. **Join** , Combine two shot including frame ranges and options for viewlayer, rules and whether on not to delete the target.
 4. **Split** , Divide a shot, creating a duplicate at the given frame.
 5. **Alias** , Make a new alias shot.
 6. **Move Shot to index** Move thre active shot to another index for fast reordering.